 This medication may cause a new yeast infection in the vagina or the penis.
 It may also cause a rare but very serious bacterial infection in the genital/anal area (Fournier's gangrene).
 Tell your doctor right away if you have signs of a yeast infection in the vagina (such as unusual vaginal discharge/burning/itching/odor) or in the penis (such as redness/itching/swelling of the penis, unusual discharge from the penis).
 However, get medical help right away if you have any pain/redness/swelling in or around the genital/anal area, along with a fever or feeling unwell.

-This medication may increase the risk of amputation (especially of the toe).
+This medication may increase the risk of lower limb amputation (especially of the toe and foot).
 The risk is higher if you have poor blood flow in the legs, nerve problems, foot ulcers, or have had a previous amputation.
 To lessen the risk, check your feet regularly and tell your doctor if you have new pain, tenderness, sores, or ulcers on your legs or feet.

 Ertugliflozin does not usually cause low blood sugar (hypoglycemia).
 Low blood sugar may occur if this drug is prescribed with other diabetes medications, or if you do not consume enough calories from food, or if you do unusually heavy exercise.
 Talk with your doctor or pharmacist about whether the dose of your other diabetes medication needs to be lowered.
 Symptoms of low blood sugar include sudden sweating, shaking, fast heartbeat, hunger, blurred vision, dizziness, or tingling hands/feet.
 It is a good habit to carry glucose tablets or gel to treat low blood sugar.
 If you don't have these reliable forms of glucose, rapidly raise your blood sugar by eating a quick source of sugar such as table sugar, honey, or candy, or drink fruit juice or non-diet soda.
 Tell your doctor right away about the reaction and the use of this product.
 To help prevent low blood sugar, eat meals on a regular schedule, and do not skip meals.
 Check with your doctor or pharmacist to find out what you should do if you miss a meal.